-The best thing about the vegan revolution is that we can suddenly enjoy all our favourite junk foods again – all with a little less guilt.
+The best thing about the vegan restaurants revolution is that we can suddenly enjoy all our favourite junk foods again in Bristol – but with less guilt.
 VX Bristol ensures a vegan diet doesn’t have to be boring.
 You can indulge on diner-style dishes like mac and cheese burritos, cheeseburgers and chicken nuggets – while they even sell milkshakes!
 All vegan of course.

 11. Vegan India